beginning of content

 Key facts

-• You may be offered a vaginal examination during your pregnancy if there is a concern or during your labour.
+• You may be offered a vaginal examination during your pregnancy or labour, but it is your choice whether to agree to it.

-• Before a vaginal examination, your healthcare professional should explain why they recommend it and what it involves so you can provide your informed consent, if you agree.
+• Before a vaginal examination, your midwife or doctor must explain why they recommend it, what it involves and the possible benefits, risks and other options, so you can choose to give informed consent.

-• A vaginal examination may be offered if you have pregnancy complications, if there is a need for an induction of labour and during your active labour stage — this helps your health team check your progress.
+• A vaginal examination may be offered if you have pregnancy complications, if induction of labour is planned, or during labour to assess your progress.

 What is a vaginal examination?

-Vaginal examinations are often part of cervical screening (pap smear), pregnancy and labour care.
+Vaginal examinations can be part of cervical screening (pap smear), pregnancy and labour care.
+Whether one is recommended will depend on your situation.
+The reason for the examination should be clearly explained to you.

-During labour, a vaginal examination helps your doctor or midwife assess your cervix, to help understand how far along you are, or to start an induction of labour.
+During labour, a vaginal examination may help your doctor or midwife assess your cervix or understand how your labour is progressing.
+It may also help them to plan or start an induction of labour.

 How is a vaginal examination done?

-A vaginal examination is a procedure where your doctor or midwife gently inserts a speculum or 2 fingers inside your vagina to assess your cervix — this only happens with your consent.
+A vaginal examination is a procedure where your doctor or midwife gently inserts a speculum or 2 fingers inside your vagina to assess your cervix — this should only happen with your informed consent.

 Agreeing to a vaginal examination